JoseJuanSE/Neo-Alexandria/README.md

 ## Overview
 ### Description
-A free and open virtual library, where you will be able to find news, music, videos and of course books, for free.
+A free and open virtual library, where you will be able to find news, music and of course books, for free.
 Users can share their opinion of the content with commentaries and give them punctuation that will help the community to find better content.
 You can also build your personal library, saving all those resources in your account.

 ### App Evaluation